moleculerjs/site/source/docs/runner.md

 ```

 ## Services loading logic
-If you define service files or folders in CLI arguments, the runner will try to load them.
-If you define folder(s), the runner will load all services `*.service.js` from this folder(s).
-You can define services & service folder with `SERVICES` and `SERVICEDIR` environment variables.
+The runner loads service files or folders defined in CLI arguments.
+If you define folder(s), the runner loads all services `*.service.js` from specified one(s).
+You can set services & service folder with `SERVICES` and `SERVICEDIR` environment variables.

- 1. If it find `SERVICEDIR` env, but isn't find `SERVICES` env, it'll load all services from the `SERVICEDIR` directory.
+ 1. If `SERVICEDIR` env found, but no `SERVICES` env, it loads all services from the `SERVICEDIR` directory.
- 2. If it find `SERVICEDIR` & `SERVICES` env, it'll load the specified services from the `SERVICEDIR` directory.
+ 2. If `SERVICEDIR` & `SERVICES` env found, it loads the specified services from the `SERVICEDIR` directory.
- 3. If it's not find `SERVICEDIR` env but find `SERVICES` env, load the specified services from the current directory.
+ 3. If no `SERVICEDIR`, but `SERVICES` env found, it loads the specified services from the current directory.

  **Example**